Lebanese people in France

 Lebanese people in France include migrants from Lebanon to France, as well as their descendants.
 Many people left Lebanon because of the Lebanese civil war and wars with Israel as well as various crises in Lebanon.

 Population

 The Lebanese population in France is estimated to be from 300,000.

+In 2022, during the Lebanese parliamentary elections, 28,136 Lebanese citizens were registered to vote in France.
+This represents the largest number of Lebanese registered abroad, ahead of the United States and Canada.

 History

 Although there has been sporadic migration from the Middle East to France since the 17th century, the real growth of the French Lebanese population began in 1975, with the start of the civil war in Lebanon, which drove thousands of people away.
 Other wars with Israel, and economic mismangment leading to more economic, political crisis and Lebanon being considered a failed state by some, all of which led to continued emigration.
 No concrete data exists on the religious affiliations; however, it is commonly assumed that Maronite Christians make up the majority of the Lebanese population in France.